 The importance of quality in the EU food and farming sector comes to fore again when citizens were questioned about issues of trade.

-With environmental, animal and plant safety and quality standards all featuring strongly among the priorities for citizens, farmers and the CAP itself, most respondents also believe that these same standards should apply in broad measure to imported food as well.
+Environmental, animal and plant safety and quality standards all feature strongly among the priorities for citizens, farmers and the CAP itself.
+Most respondents believe that these same standards should apply in broad measure to imported food as well.

 Some 87% of respondents said that imports of any origin should only be allowed to enter the EU if they comply with EU standards, a sentiment shared by a majority of citizens in 18 of the 28 EU countries.

 The CAP maintains a cross compliance system to ensure there is a link between receipt of CAP support by farmers and a respect of a basic set of rules to maintain standards.

 Given the importance most citizens give to the quality of the food produced in Europe, it is not surprising that it is also a key factor for them when deciding what to buy.

 Over three quarters of respondents said that local tradition know-how, knowledge of the particular geographical area and a specific quality label were important in helping them decide what food products to buy, with local tradition in particular a major influence in almost all EU countries.

 The EU has created specific labels so consumers can easily recognize products, in addition to quality schemes which aim to protect names of specific products.

 More than 60% of respondents in every EU country said that labels played an important role in deciding what products to buy.